mahesh-panchal/nf-core_modules_demo/README.md

 This means the `FASTQC` process is looking for input in the form `[meta, reads]` where `meta` is sample metadata, and `reads` are the read files to be processed. `meta` is a Map which provides sample specific information, such as `id`, `single_end`, and perhaps other fields e.g. `read_group`.
+Each module needs to be individually checked for which sample metadata fields need to be provided (search `main.nf` for variables named `meta.<field>`, e.g. `meta.id`).
+Not all nf-core modules require sample metadata, for example
-Each module needs to be individually checked for which sample metadata fields need to be provided.
-Not all nf-core modules require sample metadata, for example [BWA INDEX](https://github.com/nf-core/modules/blob/master/software/bwa/index/main.nf).
+[BWA INDEX](https://github.com/nf-core/modules/blob/master/software/bwa/index/main.nf).

 In the nf-core DSL2 template, the sample metadata is expected to be set by